ajwills72/rmip/docs/topic1.md

 Seli, P., Ralph, B. C., Konishi, M., Smilek, D., & Schacter, D. L. (2017).
 What did you have in mind?
 Examining the content of intentional and unintentional types of mind wandering. _Consciousness and Cognition, 51_, 149–156.
 [PDF on author's personal website](https://scholar.harvard.edu/files/schacterlab/files/1-s2.0-s1053810017300132-main.pdf)

-## 3. Are we really lazy thinkers?

-### Overview

-People make judgments and decisions all the time and when they do so, they often do so quickly by taking short-cuts.
-These short-cuts are efficient and they are often accurate but sometimes they lead to a wrong or less optimal response.
-When we take these short-cuts it is usually assumed that to be efficient, we only attend to some superficial cues.
-The following papers challenge this view, showing that people do attend to additional information even when they don't use it.

-### Reading

-DeNeys, W. & Glumicic, T. (2008).
-Conflict monitoring in dual process theories of thinking. _Cognition, 106_, 1248-1299.
-[PDF on author's personal website](http://www.wdeneys.org/data/COGNIT_1695.pdf)

-Pennycook, J., Fugelsang, J.A. & Koehler, D.J.
-(2012).
-Are we good at detecting conflict during reasoning? _Cognition, 124_, 101-106.[PDF on institutional website](https://uwaterloo.ca/psychology/sites/ca.psychology/files/uploads/files/conflict%20detection.pdf)

-De Neys, W., Rossi, S., & Houdé, O. (2013).
-Bats, balls, and substitution sensitivity: Cognitive misers are no happy fools.
-Psychonomic Bulletin & Review, 20, 269-273.
-[PDF on author's personal website](http://www.wdeneys.org/data/De%20Neys_substitution_revision.pdf)